 Cons:

-It’s less of an add-on and more of a replacement for your current workflows.
+- It’s less of an add-on and more of a comprehensive platform for your workflows.

 -